 The functional block diagram above gives a better and more detailed look at the parts involved.

 - D2 is a 180V transient suppression diode to handle back EMF spikes.

-- Resistors R1, R2, and D5 provide a feedback circuit to the TNY via an optoisolator to ensure we have galvanic isolation from the mains at all points.
+- Resistors R1, R2, and diode D5 provide a feedback circuit to the TNY267 via an optoisolator to ensure there is electrical isolation from the mains at all points.

 - The primary of transistor T1 is 157t, and the secondary is 14t.
 The core is an E19 type ferrite transformer with a central core of about 4.5×4.5mm.